-The adult prison was given an inspection in the December 2015/January 2016.
-There were two inspections, one of the main prison and one of the juvenile establishment, and this part of the prison was inspected in 2016.
+The adult prison was given an inspection in the November 2019, as was the juvenile establishment.
 The full reports can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 Peter Clarke CVO OBE QPM